 You can use the illustrations in this appendix to facilitate programming from one telephone type to the other.
 Figure D-1 shows the buttons on the PARTNER-34D Programming Overlay and the relative location of those buttons on each MLS telephone.
-Figure D-2 shows the buttons on the MLS-34D Programming Overlay and the relative location of those buttons on each PARTNER telephone.
+Figure D-2 and Figure D-3 show the buttons on the MLS-34D Programming Overlay and the relative location of those buttons on each PARTNER telephone.
 (The letters on the PARTNER-34D Overlay in Figure D-1 are printed on the Overlay.
-To help you program from an MLS-34D telephone, you may want to write the letters shown on the MLS-34D Overlay in Figure D-2 on your overlay.)
+To help you program from an MLS-34D telephone, you may want to write the letters shown on the MLS-34D Overlay in Figure D-2 and Figure D-3 on your overlay.)